You are here: Ideas > Film & TV

-Film & TV locations in Surrey
+Film and TV Locations in Surrey

 From Hollywood A-listers to home grown heroes, Surrey has welcomed an enviable cast of established and up-and-coming talent to our county and is renowned amongst film makers for its fabulous settings, views and proximity to major studios and road, rail and airport transport links.

-British film history
+British film history in Surrey

-In fact, director, producer and screenwriter Cecil Hepworth was among the founders of the British film industry and he was based in Walton-on-Thames He produced Alice in Wonderland in 1903, the very first film adaptation of Lewis Carroll's children's book Alice's Adventures in Wonderland, and continued making films into the 1920s at his Walton Studios (now the location of Walton Playhouse theatre).
+In fact, director, producer and screenwriter Cecil Hepworth was among the founders of the British film industry and he was based in Walton-on-Thames.
+He produced Alice in Wonderland in 1903, the very first film adaptation of Lewis Carroll's children's book Alice's Adventures in Wonderland, and continued making films into the 1920s at his Walton Studios (now the location of Walton Playhouse theatre).

 Surrey's showreel includes: the iconic Guildford Cathedral was used in the first Omen (1977); the heathlands of Chobham Common welcomed Lawrence of Arabia (1962); the ancient woodland of Bourne Wood near Farnham has featured in blockbusters such as Gladiator (2000), Robin Hood (2010), The Golden Compass (2007) and Jack and the Giant Killer (2012); Virginia Water has featured in a number of the Harry Potter films; Waverley Abbey near Farnham was the backdrop for 28 Days Later (2002), Hot Fuzz (2007) and The Mummy (2017); Surrey’s County Hall in Kingston has featured in scenes from Midsomer Murders, Poirot, Call the Midwife, Downton Abbey and more; and the chocolate box cottages of Shere, which gained attention in The Holiday (2006) with Cameron Diaz and Kate Winslet.